LBHackney-IT/API-Playbook/docs/centralised_logging.md

 There are a number of tools that exist that provide robust, battle tested logging mechanisms.
 Some of these that we have used in the past include:

-- NLog
+- NLog.
-- Log4net
+- Log4net.
-- Asp.net core logging framework
+- Asp.net core logging framework.
-- AWS Lambda Logger
+- AWS Lambda Logger.

 While there is not a set standard for which tool to utilise, it is important that applications do emit logs so that any issues can be easily traced to its source.

 ### Developing a Custom Solution

-It is also reasonable to define our own custom logging solution which could be shared across all projects, possibly by building a Nuget package module which can be added to our base API as well as referenced in any existing projects
+It is also reasonable to define our own custom logging solution which could be shared across all projects, possibly by building a Nuget package module which can be added to our base API as well as referenced in any existing projects.

 ## Log message structure